greenrobotllc/codefrog-help/README.md

 ### Link Checking

-Use the link checker script to validate all internal links in the help documentation:
+Use the link checker scripts to validate all internal links and anchor links in the help documentation:

+#### File Link Checking

 ```bash
 cd landing-page/help-docs